clartaq/cwiki/resources/private/md/Text_Formatting.md

+Markdown provides a wealth of ways to easily format your content.
+For the details, I strongly recommend the [Markdown Cheatsheet](https://github.com/adam-p/markdown-here/wiki/Markdown-Cheatsheet).

-This page describes the ways you can format text in CWiki.
+This page provides a quick description of some of the ways you can format text in CWiki.
+It also shows how to use some of the extensions like syntax highlighting in code listings, mathematics, and tables.
+Remember, you can always just edit this page to see how something was done.

 Here are some examples of the types of formatting and things you can do.